Japanese Food Business Plan Template

 Marketing Details

-Our marketing strategy will include a strong digital marketing approach utilizing Semrush for SEO optimization to enhance our online visibility.
+Our marketing strategy will include a strong digital marketing approach using Semrush for SEO optimization to enhance our online visibility.
 For direct engagement with customers, we will implement email campaigns using HubSpot, offering newsletters and special promotions.

 Furthermore, we will use TikTok ads to engage with younger demographics, showcasing our food, dining experience, and behind-the-scenes content to attract and retain customers.